parkerjbeard/NovaThrust/README.md

 ### Propulsion System Simulator

 - **Core Simulation Engine**
-  - Mathematical models representing the physics of various propulsion systems using Partial Differential Equations (PDEs) and other relevant formulations.
+  - Mathematical models representing the physics of various propulsion systems using Partial Differential Equations and other relevant formulations.
   - Thermodynamic and chemical kinetics models tailored to different engine types, including PDEs, hybrid engines, and electric propulsion systems.
   - Implementation of numerical methods like finite difference, finite volume, and Runge-Kutta for solving complex equations governing propulsion dynamics.